 Jacob has been working as a private tutor for a number of years.
 He works with GCSE and A Level students, as well as having experience preparing tutees for the 16+ examinations.

 Alexander has a History degree from York as well as a Masters in Fine Art.
 He currently works as an artist alongside his tutoring.
 He has years of experience under his belt and teaches a wide range of ages and subjects.

 Sebastian teaches Geography at two London Sixth Form Colleges.
 He has a wealth of experience at A level and GCSE level.

-Joe is a UCL graduate and a Geography, English and Biology tutor.
+Joe is a UCL graduate and a Geography, English and Science tutor.
 He can also help with 11+ and 13+ prep.

 Kate trained as a teacher through the Teach First scheme.
 She now focuses on tutoring and strives to engage and motivate her tutees.
 Her lessons are always planned in great detail and Kate's aim is for her students to develop enquiring, critical, and confident minds.

 Eleanor is a charismatic and engaging tutor.
 At interview, we were particularly impressed by her passion for English and History and her desire to enthuse others in these subjects.

 "Callum is fantastic!
 Just what we were hoping for - my daughter seems more confident already & more cheerful about Geography"Mother of A Level Geography student